ppapasaikas/SANJUAN/README.txt

 2. mapped reads (BAM files)

 For adapter removal, trimming and mapping,
-SANJUAN relies on Cutadapt, Trim-Galore and Tophat2.
+SANJUAN relies on the STAR aligner software.
 The user might decide to do these pre-processing steps and mapping with other programs by herself and apply SANJUAN on the resulting BAM files,